 Yes, the ICAEW ACA is a globally recognised chartered accountant qualification.
 Upon completion of the ACA programme, you will attain the ICAEW Associate Chartered Accountant (ACA) designation.

 The ICAEW is a world leading professional organisation that offers globally recognised qualifications for aspiring accountancy, business and finance professionals.
-With ICAEW, you will receive support and training along your journey and gain access to wide network of fellow chartered accountants globally as an ICAEW member.
+With ICAEW, you will receive support and training along your journey and gain access to a wide network of fellow chartered accountants globally as an ICAEW member.

 ICAEW is a part of the Chartered Accountants Worldwide network and has reciprocal agreements with over 20 other accountancy bodies around the world, placing you in good stead wherever you choose to work.

 At ICAEW, you have the flexibility to complete the ACA and CFAB at your own pace.
 There is no time limit imposed in which to complete the programme, but you may only sit for the exams for the maximum number of attempts, depending on the module.
 If your employer has signed a training agreement with you or is financially contributing to your ICAEW CFAB studies, they may choose to allow you fewer attempts and may require you to complete ICAEW CFAB within a set time.
 This would be up to each employer to decide.

 Yes, the syllabus is updated every year.
 This ensures that the ACA contains the latest technical content, laws and regulations.